asifshaikat/asteriskARI/README.md

 The comparison outlines key functionalities available in each interface to help developers choose the most suitable option based on their requirements.

-This repository was inspired by the discussion on the Asterisk community forum: [AGI, AMI, and ARI Features List](https://community.asterisk.org/t/agi-ami-and-ari-features-list-asterisk/103320).
+This repository was inspired and simply an extension of this  discussion thread and comments on the Asterisk community forum: [AGI, AMI, and ARI Features List](https://community.asterisk.org/t/agi-ami-and-ari-features-list-asterisk/103320).

 Official link for all interfaces on the Asterisk docs [Interface List](https://docs.asterisk.org/Configuration/Interfaces/).